Access at Pontefract Castle

 Replica of dungeon graffiti on an information sign which you can touch.

-Information for blind and visually impaired visitors
+Information for blind and partially sighted visitors

 All Castle staff have attended Visual Impairment Training and Sighted Guided Training.
 Our staff will be happy to help you get the most from your visit.